 Perhaps the best way to begin this journey is to have an honest look at what TV is giving us.
-It distorts our world view with fictions rather than reality and with advertisements about what we need.
+It distorts our world view with fiction rather than reality about what we need.
 It distracts us from constructive activities, like furthering our knowledge about something, conversing with loved ones, or cooking a healthy meal.
-It costs us a lot of money: satellite contracts, electricity and upgraded electronics.
+It costs us a lot of money: satellite contracts, electricity, and upgraded electronics.
 On top of that, it’s not really good for us physically to be sitting on the couch for extended lengths of time.

 This isn’t to say we all need to feel guilty about watching our favorite show, but it’s worth being aware that there’s more out there for us and that this particular activity isn’t something we should build a life around.

 2. Set Limits/Assess Value

 We mustn’t pretend like all television is evil.
 Some shows make us feel great, get us laughing, or inform us on important things.
 However, if we watch all of those every day, we are devoting too much time to the television.
 Rather, we can assess the value of each show we watch.
 Is it something that “sparks joy” or something to which we zone out?
 How many episodes a week, or a day, do we need to watch to get the most out of life?
 If we assess the value of each thing we watch, make thoughtful choices as to the amount we’d ideally devote to this activity, and stick to that time allotment, we’d probably all immediately reduce our tv time, yet we’d still get to enjoy the programs that we treasure, whatever they may be.

 3. Replacement Activities